tammv/document_swrtp/README.md

 # Project Repository

 This repository contains the documentation and resources related to the BA project led by Mai Van Tam.
-The goal of this project is to [provide a brief description of the project goal or objective].
+The goal of this project is to manage a sneaker shop.

 ## Repository Structure

 The repository is organized as follows:

 - **SRS**: This folder contains the Software Requirements Specification (SRS) documents that outline the functional and non-functional requirements of the project.
 It includes:
-  - [Document 1]: [Brief description or purpose of the document]
-  - [Document 2]: [Brief description or purpose of the document]
-  - ...

 - **SDS**: The SDS folder consists of the Software Design Specification (SDS) documents that describe the detailed design and architecture of the software system.
 It includes:
-  - [Document 1]: [Brief description or purpose of the document]
-  - [Document 2]: [Brief description or purpose of the document]
-  - ...

 - **Use Case Diagrams**: This folder contains the visual representations of the use cases, illustrating the interactions between system actors and the software system.
 It includes: